gsss124/cruxr/README.md

 That's it, run the query.py file using "python query.py" command from command prompt

 The results will show the file(s) having your string

+Alternatively, use the UI.html and UI.php on a Web Server to get the results

 P.S.
 Python is finicky about indentation sometimes, so be careful about it.
 This is tested on a Windows machine.
 Use pgAdmin III to check for table creation and table load